The 20 Best Occupational Hearing Loss Doctors Near Me in Connecticut, US

 English

-Jeffrey Sawyer is an Otolaryngologist in Glastonbury, Connecticut.
+Jeffrey Sawyer is a General Surgeon practicing medicine in Glastonbury, Connecticut.
 Dr. Sawyer is rated as an Advanced provider by MediFind in the treatment of Occupational Hearing Loss.
-His top areas of expertise are Palatal Myoclonus, Ozena, Nonallergic Rhinopathy, DFNB1, and Laryngectomy.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Nonallergic Rhinopathy, Palatal Myoclonus, Ozena, DFNB1, and Laryngectomy.

 Advanced in Occupational Hearing Loss